SmitomB/Internal_Phosphorus_Loading_Model/Pmodels/README.md

 <h1 align = "left"> Pmodels </h1>
-The repository contains all codes used the model and carry out additional analysis.
+This repository contains all codes used to run the model and carry out additional analysis.
 Brief description of the files are mentioned below.

 # Description of the Files
 |File|Description|